 2. Conclusion of Contract, Contract Closure

-a) The commissioning of Food affairs with the rendering of catering management services becomes binding through written confirmation of the contract for the event by both parties.
+a) The commissioning of Levy with the rendering of catering management services becomes binding through written confirmation of the contract for the event by both parties.
 In urgent cases, a verbal commitment is equally binding.
-In a case of this nature, written confirmation occurs via Food affairs with reference to the contract for the event.
+In a case of this nature, written confirmation occurs via Levy with reference to the contract for the event.

-b) Should it transpire following contract closure that the event commissioned by the Client threatens to endanger the smoothly running business operation, safety, security or reputation on the part of Food affairs, then Food affairs can unilaterally terminate the contractual agreement.
-This applies particularly in such cases when Food affairs has not been informed sufficiently or truthfully by the Client regarding the true purpose of the event in the course of the ensuing commission.
+b) Should it transpire following contract closure that the event commissioned by the Client threatens to endanger the smoothly running business operation, safety, security or reputation on the part of Levy, then Levy can unilaterally terminate the contractual agreement.
+This applies particularly in such cases when Levy has not been informed sufficiently or truthfully by the Client regarding the true purpose of the event in the course of the ensuing commission.

-a) The nature and scope of the services to be rendered by Food affairs result primarily from the contract for the event agreed in writing with the Client.
-Insofar as no deviating written agreements have been made above and beyond the following, Food affairs renders the following services:
+a) The nature and scope of the services to be rendered by Levy result primarily from the contract for the event agreed in writing with the Client.
+Insofar as no deviating written agreements have been made above and beyond the following, Levy renders the following services:

 aa) The preparation and dispensing of foods and beverages